 Product Information Flow

-- *1 REACH Regulation: A chemical substance regulation in the EU on the "Registration, Evaluation, Authorization and Restriction of Chemicals.”
+- *1 REACH Regulation: A chemical substance regulation in the EU on the "Registration, Evaluation, Authorization and Restriction of Chemicals".
 Registration is required when exporting a chemical substance into EU states in quantities of one metric ton or more per year.
 Notification must also be submitted to the authorities when a chemical substance falling under the category of "candidate for required authorization" is present in a product at more than 0.1 percent of the mass of the object.

-- *4RoHS Directive: EU's Directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment.
+- *2 RoHS Directive: EU's Directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment.

 Chemical Leak Drills